DAMO-YOLO vs. YOLOX: A Technical Comparison

 Architecture and Key Features

-The following table compares the performance of various DAMO-YOLO and YOLOX model variants on the COCO dataset.
+The following table provides a detailed performance comparison between various sizes of DAMO-YOLO and YOLOX models, benchmarked on the COCO val dataset.

 Model | size (pixels) |